Gunman who killed Davis Officer Natalie Corona was ordered to surrender AR-15 rifle

 Davis police have not yet released the name of the gunman, who they say shot himself inside his rental home at 501 E St. in Davis after Corona was killed.

+But sources say Limbaugh has been identified as the gunman and that there was little indication before the rampage – other than the battery case – that he was capable of such behavior.

-A source told The Bee that probation authorities found no other criminal charges or any signs of mental health problems when the battery case was resolved.
+Probation authorities found no other criminal charges or any signs of mental health problems when the battery case was resolved, a source said, and public records show few other dealings with authorities, other than a traffic case in Florida and an unpaid tax lien in New Mexico.

+One former roommate, who asked not to be identified, told The Bee that “Kevin had a troubled life and felt trapped and had deep anger issues that he never let any of his friends see.”

+“We didn’t see this coming at all,” the roommate said, adding that Limbaugh was “a regular guy” who “had a nice car (and) worked graveyard shifts at a casino.”

 Comments